Sun Bin: Service in Qi

 Sun became a retainer (guest) to General Tian Ji in Qi.
-Sun came to the attention of King Wei of Qi during a racing competition, where Sun's advice allowed Tian to win two of the three rounds.
-Sun entered King Wei's on Tian's recommendation.
+Sun came to the attention of King Wei of Qi during a racing competition.
+Sun noticed that while Tian Ji had good horses, he regularly lost the races against the King.
+Since the races were best-of-three, Sun advised Tian Ji to match his worst horse against the King's best, his best horse against the King's second-best, and his second-best against the King's worst horse.
+Sun's advice allowed Tian to win two of the three rounds.
+Sun entered King Wei's service on Tian's recommendation.
 King Wei appointed Sun as chief military advisor and Tian's deputy.
 Sun declined appointment as a commander since he could not ride a horse, due to his handicap, which would harm troop morale.

 In 354 BC, a Wei army under Pang attacked Zhao and besieged the Zhao capital city of Handan.
 Zhao requested help from Qi, which dispatched an army led by Tian and Sun.
 The Qi army attacked the Wei capital city of Daliang (present-day Kaifeng) according to Sun's strategy of "besieging Wei to rescue Zhao".
 The Wei army withdrew from Handan to defend Daliang, and was ambushed and defeated by the Qi the Battle of Guiling.

 In 342 BC, a Wei army led by Pang attacked Han, a Qi ally.
 Again, a Qi army deployed against the Wei led by Tian and using Sun's strategy.
 The Qi army feigned defeat in a series of skirmishes, while reducing the number of cooking stoves it used.
 The pursuing Wei overestimated Qi casualties based on the shrinking number of marks left by the stoves.
 At the Battle of Maling, the Qi ambushed and defeated the Wei in a narrow valley.
 The crown prince of Wei was captured, and Pang was killed.
 According to folklore, Sun carved "Pang Juan dies under this tree" on a tree in the ambush area.
-When Pang arrived, he lit a torch to examine the carving and was fired upon by the Qi using the light as a target; Peng was hit by multiple arrows and then committed suicide.
+When Pang arrived, he lit a torch to examine the carving and was fired upon by the Qi using the light as a target; Pang was hit by multiple arrows and then committed suicide.

 Sun retired due to politics in the royal court.
 He lived as a hermit in the later part of his life.